Am I at Risk for a Judgment Lien in New Jersey?

 Dedicated New Jersey Bankruptcy Attorney

-William H. Oliver, Jr. & Associates with offices in Neptune and Toms River, is a law firm focusing exclusively on the practice of debt relief.
+Oliver & Legg, with offices in Neptune and Toms River, is a law firm focusing exclusively on the practice of debt relief.
 For more than 35 years, we have been helping people in New Jersey keep their property and obtain debt relief through the bankruptcy system and nonbankruptcy solutions.
-In a free consultation, William H. Oliver can review your situation and explain how our law firm can help you.
+In a free consultation, we can review your situation and explain how our law firm can help you.

 It is important to remember that a judgment lien in New Jersey applies to any real estate the debtor owns or will own in the future, including property acquired through inheritance.